FormidableLabs/rapscallion/README.md

 - `get` should accept a single argument, the key, and return a Promise resolving to a cached value.
 If no cached value is found, the Promise should resolve to `null`.
 - `set` should accept two arguments, a key and its value, and return a Promise that resolves when the `set` operation has completed.

+All values, both those returned from `get` and passed to `set`, will be Arrays with both string and integer elements.
+Keep that in mind if you need to serialize the data for your cache backend.

 **Example:**

 ```javascript